cilium/cilium/Documentation/network/standalone.rst

 For maintenance, quarantining or other purposes it can be necessary to drain traffic from a given backend.
 In such case, the load-balancer will not consider those backends for traffic forwarding, meaning, they are excluded for new connections.
-Ongoing connections are still kept in-tact until a backend is removed from the given service entirely.
+Ongoing connections are still kept intact until a backend is removed from the given service entirely.
 Once the backend is removed from the service, then (still) ongoing traffic will be dropped.

 The backend state is presented in the service dump, and can be one of ``active`` (default),